About Dr. Marcin P. Joachimiak and CultureBotAI

-CultureBotAI represents a cutting-edge intersection of artificial intelligence and microbiology, dedicated to revolutionizing how we approach microbial research and cultivation.
+CultureBotAI represents a cutting-edge intersection of artificial intelligence and microbiology, dedicated to revolutionizing how we approach microbial research and cultivation through the KG-Microbe knowledge graph and AI-driven tools.

 Principal Investigator